E-MailRelay

 Refer to the documentation of the --dnsbl option for more details.

 It is also possible to integrate E-MailRelay with intrusion detection systems such as fail2ban that monitor log files and dynamically modify your iptables firewall.
-Use E-MailRelay's --log-address command-line option so that the spammers' IP addresses are logged and made visible to fail2ban.
+Use E-MailRelay's --log-format=address command-line option so that the remote IP addresses are logged and made visible to fail2ban.

 Bcc handling